jazio/subsite-starterkit/docs/starting-a-new-project.md

 1. Log in to GitHub

-_Note: You need to decide whether you repository will be private or public.
+_Note: You need to decide whether your repository will be private or public.
 We encourage developers to make their code public, but you will need to consult your client and ask if they agree with it.
 If the code is public, take care not to commit any sensitive data such as e-mail addresses, API keys or